R200 is a faithful, physically modeled reproduction of a vintage, quite unique amplifier.

 - Probably the most common use on guitar is to set a guitar amplifier in parallel with R200 and blend the outputs.

 - R200 produces an effect that is stronger as the audio frequencies are higher and richer.
 Some saturation before the input generally enhances the effect.
+Drive the tube stage for this.

-- Using a guitar amplifier before R200 (series instead of parallel) is probably not the best idea because a guitar amplifier has a reduced high frequency range, where the most of the effect happens.
+- Using another guitar amplifier before R200 (series instead of parallel) is probably not the best idea because a guitar amplifier has a reduced high frequency range, where the most of the effect happens.